Voter ID (India): Obtaining voter card

 The voter card is issued to all Indian citizens who have attained the age of 18 years and qualify to be a voter.
 One has to apply on prescribed Form-6 of Election Commission attached with proof of ID, Indian nationality, age and residence.

 Those of "unsound mind", convicted of "corrupt practices", or offenses related to elections are ineligible to vote.

 Applicants have to submit paper Form-6 to their Booth Level officer (BLO) of the area.

-Applicants can also apply online on the website of the chief electoral officer given for that State or can directly apply to the website named National Voter Service Portal (NVSP).
+Applicants can also apply online on the website of the chief electoral officer given for that State or can directly apply to the website named Voters' Service Portal.